PostHog/posthog.com/contents/careers/senior-product-designer.md

 There's no requirement around how long you've worked in product design, though most designers in this type of role typically have 5-10 years experience.

-### What you'll bring
+### What you'll bring:

-- A design generalist, with a strong opinion about UX best practices
+- A strong opinion about UX best practices
 - A background in analytics and data visualization
 - Moderate to advanced experience working in Figma
 - Deep understanding of interaction design